Alone (2015 Kannada film): Soundtrack

-Release
+Release and reception

 The Kannada version of the film, Alone, had a theatrical release during November 2015 and won mixed reviews.
-A critic from Indiaglitz.com noted "the first half is sickening" and "one would feel bored", "but the second half is such a magnificent handling from the director".
-The Tamil film released on 1 January 2016 and garnered similar reviews to the Kannada version with a critic noting, "an interesting shivered film, the first half drags to the sluggish has been even out and tempo levels in the second half".
+The Tamil version of the film was released on 1 January 2016 and garnered similar reviews to the Kannada version with a critic from The New Indian Express noting, "Karaioram has a great look.
+If only the screenplay had been more exciting and the performances convincing".